peci1/dynamic_robot_state_publisher/README.md

 If you read that issue, you learn that this problem is quite complex and this package is a solution just to a subclass of the problems.
 E.g. 3rd party packages do not expect the `robot_description` parameter to change, and so you have to somehow tell them to do so (e.g. by restarting their nodes).

+One of the things that this package does and is probably aginst good practices is it tries to delete static transforms that disappeared after model reload.
+This deletion is implemented by reconnecting the frames to virtual frame `DynamicRobotStatePublisher::DELETED_STATIC_TFS_FRAME`.
+This effectively breaks the assumption that a static TF is valid all the time.
+These static TFs are not.
+You have to count with that in the rest of your codebase.

 ## Alternatives

 * https://github.com/ros/robot_state_publisher/pull/31 (Adds a `TriggerService`) which you can call to reload the model from param server.